Kwak Dong-yeon: 2016–present: Rising popularity

 In October 2019, Kwak reprised his role in The Elephant Song, from 22 November 2019 to 16 February 2020.
 In 2020, he appeared in sports film Baseball Girl.
 He also made a special appearance in the tvN drama It's Okay to Not Be Okay.
 Kwak takes on the role of a manic patient with exhibitionism in the drama.
 In June 2020, it was announced that Kwak would be a part of the cast in the Korean adaptation of the musical comedy Something Rotten!.
 He played the role of Nigel Bottom, a genius playwright who is also pure and passionate.
 The performance earned him a nomination for the Rookie of the Year Award, Male category at the 5th Korea Musical Awards.
 The play ran from 7 August to 18 October at the Chungmu Art Center Grand Theater.
 In August 2020, Kwak signed with new agency H& Entertainment after leaving FNC Entertainment.

 In February 2021, Kwak starred in tvN television series Vincenzo.
 He played the role of Jang Han-seo, the half-brother of Jang Jun-woo portrayed by Taecyeon, who publicly acts as chairman in his brother's place.
 In May 2021, Kwak joined SBS variety show Delicious Rendezvous along with Choi Won-young and Choi Ye-bin.
 In 2022, Kwak appeared in the movie 6/45 as an observer in the South Korean front force and in the MBC drama Big Mouth as a convicted scammer called Jerry.

 In 2024, Kwak appeared in the Queen of Tears as a third-generation chaebol of Queens Group.
+From December 6, 2024, to February 7, 2025, he starred in tvN's travel show Rented in Finland.

+In 2026, Kwak starred in tvN's television show The Village Barber.
+In April, Kwak signed an exclusive contract with The Black Label.